UniversalDependencies/UD_Old_East_Slavic-TOROT/README.md

 # Acknowledgements

-The texts were converted by Hanne Eckhoff.
+The original treebank files were converted into UD format by Hanne Eckhoff.
 The texts were annotated and reviewed by a brilliant team of annotators, who are acknowledged in the original treebank files and who deserve to be thanked profusely.

 ## References